Mirror therapy

 Mirror therapy (MT) or mirror visual feedback (MVF) is a therapy for pain or disability that affects one side of the patient more than the other side.
-It was invented in the 1990s (Note: Disputed date with sources claiming either 1992 or 1996:) by Vilayanur S. Ramachandran to treat post-amputation patients who had phantom limb pain (PLP).
+It was invented in the 1990s (Note: Disputed date with sources claiming either 1992 or 1996:) by Vilayanur S. Ramachandran to treat patients whose limb had been amputated and who had phantom limb pain (PLP).
 Ramachandran created a visual (and psychological) illusion of two intact limbs by putting the patient's affected limb into a "mirror box," with a mirror down the center (facing toward a patient's intact limb).

 The patient then looks into the mirror on the side with the good limb and makes "mirror symmetric" movements, as a symphony conductor might, or as a person does when they clap their hands.
 The goal is for the patient to imagine regaining control over a missing limb.
 Because the subject is seeing the reflected image of the good limb moving, it appears as if the phantom limb is also moving.
 Through the use of this artificial visual feedback, it becomes possible for the patient to "move" the phantom limb and to unclench it from potentially painful positions.

 Mirror therapy has expanded beyond its origin in treating phantom limb pain to the treatment of other kinds of one-sided pain or disability, for instance, hemiparesis in post-stroke patients and limb pain in patients with complex regional pain syndrome.

+There are contraindications for mirror therapy including neurological or psychological comorbidities, visions issues, and pain in the intact limb.
+For the therapy to be effective, it is suggested that sessions should last 20-30 minutes three times a week.
+When taking a patient through mirror therapy, therapists should watch out for side effects including dizziness, confusion, and “telescopic distraction”.
+Some researchers caution that mirror therapy may interfere either with early prosthetic fitting by delaying integration of new body image and moto patterns required for every day prosthesis use.